prometheus/alertmanager/docs/configuration.md

 `['1:31']` during February will clamp the actual end date to 28 or 29 depending on leap years.
 Inclusive on both ends.

-`month_range`: A list of calendar months identified by a case-insentive name (e.g. 'January') or by number, where January = 1.
+`month_range`: A list of calendar months identified by a case-insenstive name (e.g. 'January') or by number, where January = 1.
 Ranges are also accepted.
 For example, `['1:3', 'may:august', 'december']`.
 Inclusive on both ends.